A War, A Teacher, A Lesson, and a Story

 Excerpted and printed by permission from CiRCE.
 To read the full version, visit CiRCE and order their free magazine.

-is published by the on behalf of member schools.
+The Classical Difference is published by the Association of Classical & Christian Schools (ACCS) on behalf of member schools.
 We educate and inspire parents and supporters to discover the benefits of classical Christian education, and support their local school.
-With the challenges we face in our culture today, Christians are discovering this form of education because it can form culture, as it transforms minds. is published 4 times per year— Spring, Summer, Winter, and Fall.
+With the challenges we face in our culture today, Christians are discovering this form of education because it can form culture, as it transforms minds.
+The Classical Difference is published 4 times per year— Spring, Summer, Winter, and Fall.
 Subscriptions to member school’s parents are arranged by the member school.
-Paid are also available.
+Paid subscriptions are also available.

 JENNY RALLENS is a former teacher at The Ambrose School in Meridian, ID.
 She attended New Saint Andrews College and Oxford University, and is currently pursuing her doctoral degree at Oxford University.
 She speaks at various events around the world, and is a guest speaker at the 2016 annual ACCS “Repairing the Ruins” Conference.
 Her practical application of classical methods and ideas with examples from her years in the 5th to 12th grade classroom make her a popular speaker at our conferences.